SHIVITG/Titanic-ML-Disaster-Prediction/README.md

 # Titanic-ML-Disaster-Prediction
-Titanic Data Science Solutions

-This notebook is the solution to the Titanic: MACHINE LEARNING for Disaster Workflow stages The competition solution workflow goes through seven stages described in the Data Science Solutions book.
+This project is the solution to the Titanic: MACHINE LEARNING for Disaster Workflow stages The competition solution workflow goes through seven stages described in the Data Science Solutions book.

 -Acquire training and testing data.